bansirchovatiya/UrbanGreenInsights/README.md

 * Expanding the study to include more cities and finer spatial resolution data.
 * Incorporating additional environmental factors such as air quality and water bodies.
 * Developing predictive models to forecast future trends in urban green space dynamics.
-### Contributors
-1. Bansir Chovatiya
-2. Nishtha Pavasia
-3. Bhoomit Prajapati
-4. Meera Prajapati
-### Acknowledgments
-We express our sincere gratitude to our project guide, sahilmerai/support , for their guidance and support.